bolejko/SzekeresPy/README.md

 - Example 3: checking the properties of the Szekeres model at a given point (density, expansion rate, shear, Weyl)
 - Example 4: plotting a 1d radial profile (for a specific direction) of: density, expansion rate, shear, Weyl
 - Example 5: comparing radial density profile for two different directions
+- Example 6: plotting a 2d density profile for a specific slice: x=const, or y=const, or z=const; (comoving domain only)
-- Example 6: plotting a path of the light ray, t(R), featuring the apparent horizon (around R = 3000 Mpc)
+- Example 7: plotting a path of the light ray, t(R), featuring the apparent horizon (around R ~ 3,000 Mpc - 5,000 Mpc)

 ## Development plans